aka-Harsh/Flower-Predictor/README.md

 Install Python on your system 👉 [Python](https://www.python.org/downloads/)
 <br><br>
-Intall the flower dataset to train your model from 👉 [Flower](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition)<br>
+Intall the flower dataset to train your model from 👉 [Flower](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition).<br>
 (🚨NOTE: Extract the folder and paste the flower folder in the dataset folder after cloning the repository)

 ## Deployment

-To run this project first clone this repository using
+To run this project first clone this repository using:

 ```bash
   git clone https://github.com/aka-Harsh/Flower-Predictor.git
 ```
-Locate this repository using terminal and then create a virtual enviroment and activate it
+Locate this repository using terminal and then create a virtual enviroment and activate it:

 ```bash
   python -m venv venv
   .\venv\Scripts\activate
 ```
-Perform this in your VScode editor to select python intepreter
+Perform this in your VScode editor to select python intepreter:
 ```bash
   Select View > Command Palette > Python: Select Interpreter > Enter Interpreter path > venv > Script > python.exe
 ```

-Install all the required packages
+Install all the required packages:
 ```bash
   pip install -r requirements.txt
 ```
-Train the Models (This will create 3 trained model in your empty models folder)
+Train the Models (This will create 3 trained model in your empty models folder):
 ```bash
   python train_model.py
 ```

-Finally run the app.py file
+Finally run the app.py file:
 ```bash
   python app.py
 ```